aldertzomer/shell-genomics/_episodes/06-organization.md

 ~~~
 {: .bash}

-You should see the output:
+You should see output similar to below:

 ~~~
-/home/dcuser
+/projects/a911934c-xxxx-yyyy-zzzz-03f8500f7007
 ~~~
 {: .output}